German Potato Pancakes

 For the Coconut Cilantro Sauce:

-1. Firstly, boil the potatoes in their skin ( with a light cut all around the center, for easy peeling later), till tender.
+1. Firstly, boil the potatoes in their skin ( with a light cut all around the centre, for easy peeling later), till tender.
 Be careful not to overcook the potatoes.
-They should not break apart or be mushy, but rather still say firm and slightly undercooked towards the center.
+They should not break apart or be mushy, but rather still be firm and slightly undercooked towards the centre.
 Using a pressure cooker saves time here.

 4. Now grate the onion using the finer holes.
 We need a very finely minced onion.
 Put the minced onion on a tea towel, and squeeze out the extra liquid.